TheCodingRocket/Frogger/README.md

   </h3>

   <h3 align="center">
   I tried to make my own version, but I failed.
-Big time.
 And not to mention that this game is incredibly frustrating.
 But whats a game if it's not challenging right?
 I hope you can find the game useful.
-If you found any bugs, create an issue and hopefully I'll respond.
+If you find any bugs, create an issue and hopefully I'll respond.
 Anyway enjoy, and have fun playing!

 ---
 <h1 align="center">